 For assessment purposes, both short-term and long-term continuous data taken in less than hourly readings (example: data recorded every fifteen minutes) will be calculated into hourly averages.

-Long-term and short-term continuous data must span 90% of the 24 hour period to be used for that day.
-Similarly, long-term continuous data must span 90% of the month, for that month to be considered.
+Both long-term and short-term continuous data will be evaluated for representativeness.
+Short-term continuous data must span 90% of the 24 hour period.